mjsull/Easyfig/README.md

 Easyfig
 =======

-This is the maintained version of Easyfig - migrated from Sourceforge.
+This is the updated version of Easyfig, migrated from Sourceforge.

-Easyfig is available under a GPLv3 license.
+Easyfig is a Python application for creating comparison figures.
+It is freely available under a GPLv3 license.

+The main site for Easyfig is now [here](http://mjsull.github.io/Easyfig).

-Please visit [files](http://mjsull.github.io/Easyfig/files.html) to download the current release version of Easyfig.
+Please visit [files](http://mjsull.github.io/Easyfig/files.html) to download Easyfig binaries.

-Please visit [the wiki](https://github.com/mjsull/Easyfig/wiki) for installation instructions, tutorials and manual.
+Please visit [the wiki](https://github.com/mjsull/Easyfig/wiki/) for a comprehensive manual including tutorials and installation instructions.